 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. engineering, choice of technology and competence/ maintenance needs.
-The validator should ensure that environmentally safe and sound technology and know-how is used.
+Final Concl.
 A.3.1.
 Does the project design engineering reflect current good practices? /1//3/ DR The project design engineering reflects good practice consisting partial switch from the mineral coal and fuel oil based energetic matrix to natural gas, a less carbon-intensive fuel, which consequent GHG emissions reductions A.3.2.
 Does the project use state of the art technology or would the technology result in a significantly better performance than any commonly used technologies in the host country? /1//3/ DR Although as verified on Espírito Santo Energy Matrix of Mining and Pelletizing Industry, the participation of natural gas on total fossil fuel was 18.5% on 1990 and reach 21.8% on 2006 /34/, the project will use natural gas for 52% of energy demand.
-Hence, the use of natural gas for pellet production could be considered that is not commonly used technology. ОК A.3.3.
-Does the project make provisions for meeting training and maintenance needs? /1//3/ DR Procedures for identification of training for the monitoring personnel and for maintenance of the monitoring equipments and installations will be established according the Management System for Quality, Environment and Safety of Samarco. ОК A.4.
-Contribution to Sustainable Development The project's contribution to sustainable development is
+Hence, the use of natural gas for pellet production could be considered that is not commonly used technology.
+OK A.3.3.
+Does the project make provisions for meeting training and maintenance needs? /1//3/ DR Procedures for identification of training for the monitoring personnel and for maintenance of the monitoring equipments and installations will be established according the Management System for Quality, Environment and Safety of Samarco.
+OK A.4.
+Contribution to Sustainable Development The project's contribution to sustainable development is assessed.
+A.4.1.
+Has the host country confirmed that the project assists it in achieving sustainable development? /1//3/ DR Prior to the submission of the final validation report to the CDM Executive Board, DNV will have to receive the written approval of voluntary participation from the DNA of Brazil, including the confirmation that the